xabbu42/Master/arbeit.md

 the full family of $s$ in the complete proof tree as $s$ could be a subterm of the top level term $t$ of the family.
 For any occurrence
-$s$ in a sequent $S$ of the proof tree though, $\bar{s}$ is the family of $s$ relative to the subtree $T↾S$ as all related proof terms in the premises of G3lp rules are subterms of the related proof term in the conclusion.
+$s$ in a sequent $S$ of the proof tree though, $\bar{s}$ is the family of $s$ relative to the subtree $T↾S$ as all related terms in the premises of G3lp rules are subterms of the related term in the conclusion.

-We also see that most rules of G3lp only relate proof terms to each other used for the same subformula $A$.
+We also see that most rules of G3lp only relate terms to each other used for the same subformula $A$.
 The two exceptions are the $(⊃ ⋅)$ rule and the $(⊃ !)$ rule.
 Similar to the cut rules from the previous chapter, $(⊃ ⋅)$ relates subformulas and symbols of different polarities as well as terms used for different formulas.
-So we will use the same approach as in the last chapter to define prehistoric relations of proof term families for any polarity:
+So we will use the same approach as in the last chapter to define prehistoric relations of term families for any polarity:

 \Begin{definition}[Prehistoric Relation in G3lp] \label{g3lp}
 A family $\bar{t_i}$ has a *prehistoric relation* to another family $\bar{t_j}$, in